Bbeluco/Devx-Challenge/README.md

 1. I would suggest to add a remember-me button, so the user do not need to insert the password everytime
 2. I would suggest to add a "Forget my password" button, this feature would bring the flexibility to the user recovery its account if needed.
 3. Add a recovery token feature.
 In case the user lose the cellphone, he/she can gain access again using recovery token provided while registered.
+4. Put the backend application into a Docker container to better scalling.

 # Conclusion